apptainer/singularity-admindocs/configfiles.rst

 a local installation of Singularity Enterprise, which provides an on-premise private Container Library, Remote Builder and Key Store.

-System-wide remote endpoints can be managed by administrators with the ``remote`` command group with the ``--global`` flag so that they are easily available for users.
+System-wide remote endpoints are defined in a configuration file typically located at ``/usr/local/etc/singularity/remote.yaml`` (this location may vary depending on installation parameters) and can be managed by administrators with the ``remote`` command group with the ``--global`` flag so that they are easily available for users.

 .. note::